otakustay/react-diff-view/README.md

 };
 ```

+The children is optional if you only need all hunks to be displaed, however you can use this function children to add custome events or classes to hunks.

 As you can see, `Diff` component requires a `hunks` prop as well as a function `children` prop which receivs the `hunks` prop as its argument, this may looks redundant but actually very useful when work with HOCs modifying hunks.
 For example, we have a HOC to remove all normal changes:

 ```jsx